-Baby may be one of the tiniest people in your life, but she definitely makes some of the biggest messes.
-And once she transitions to solid foods, the contents of her diapers may change a little, but she probably won&;t be any more help in changing them.
+Baby may be one of the tiniest people in your life, but they definitely make some of the biggest messes.
+And once they transition to solid foods, the contents of their diapers may change a little, but they probably won&;t be any more help in changing them.

 When Baby’s messiest disasters hit, having a plan ready can cut down on the clothing and linens that are sacrificed to stains forever.
 If you have a serious aversion to vomit or poo (as opposed to a great interest in it!), latex or rubber gloves are always super helpful to grab before cleaning up.
 But if that’s not an option or necessity, make sure to wash your hands thoroughly afterward.

 - Clothing that’s been stained with baby poop or vomit is at least partially a protein stain.
 The first thing you want to do is scrape off any solids and dispose of them, as they can clog a bathroom sink or tub, and then run the piece of cloth under cold water.
 The water will keep the stain from setting, and the cold will keep the protein from cooking into the fabric – it’s the same principle behind soaking out stains from menstrual blood in cold running water first.

 - Running water helps the stain drain away instead of soaking in with the fabric.
 If you need to wait to deal with the fabric because Baby is calling, put the fabric in a basin, sink, or tub to soak.
 Just be sure that if you’re leaving out a container of standing water, it’s in a room that’s fully blocked off so Baby can’t get in.

 - When you’ve run the fabric under water, add soap or stain remover and scrub with your fingers, a rag, or a nail brush.
 Then spray it with stain remover and leave it to soak for an hour or longer.